truecharts/public/charts/stable/lancache-monolithic/docs/installation_notes.md

 :::danger

-Always be cautious when running unkown scripts and read them over before executing!
+Always be cautious when running unkown scripts and read them over before executing.

 :::

 ### SteamPrefill

 - This is a small modified update script from SteamPrefill to install the tool.
 - Add this script to the `/data` dir and name it for ex: `install_steam.sh`.
 - run this command on the script `chmod +x install_steam.sh` to be able to execute it from the shell.
 - This script will create a new dir called `Steam` and grab the latest zip from `tpill90` repo for SteamPrefill and auto chmod +x for you.
 - Then `cd Steam` if still in `/data` and execute `./SteamPrefill select-apps`.
 - If you are not login into Steam yet, the tool will ask for:
 - Username.
 - Password.
 - Steam Guard Code(if enabled on the account).

 - Checkout the [install_steam.sh](https://gist.github.com/Xstar97/769878e95e4c505d7339fc840b88c82e) here.

 ### BattleNetPrefill

 - This is a small modified update script from SteamPrefill to install BattleNetPrefill.
 - Add this script to the `/data` dir and name it for ex: `install_battlenet.sh`.
 - run this command on the script `chmod +x install_battlenet.sh` to be able to execute it from the shell.
 - This script will create a new dir called `BattleNet` and grab the latest zip from `tpill90` repo for BattlenetPrefill and auto chmod +x for you.
 - Then `cd BattleNet` if still in `/data` and execute `./BattleNetPrefill -h`.

 - BattleNetPrefill doesnt require an account.
 But the command to prefill are a bit different.
 - In order to prefill a specific game. you need to run this command first `./BattleNetPrefill list-products` to get the product ID.